 Personal Articles

-Personal articles such as mp3 players and cell phones may not be used in school without permission.
 See sections on Student Conduct and Discipline for other personal items that cannot be brought to school.
 The School District is not responsible for lost or stolen personal items, including musical instruments that are brought onto school property.

 Recess